zcash/librustzcash/README.md

 ### #![derive(PrimeField)]

-If you need an implementation of a prime field, this library also provides a procedural macro that will expand into an efficient implementation of a prime field when supplied with the modulus.
+If you need an implementation of a prime field, this library also provides a procedural macro that will expand into an efficient implementation of a prime field when supplied with the modulus. `PrimeFieldGenerator` must be an element of Fp of p-1 order, that is also quadratic nonresidue.

 ```rust
 extern crate rand;